mrtplnkr/myphpsite/README.md

 endless categories

-this app suppose to help people make notes, organse plan and even architecture
+this app suppose to help people make notes, organse plan and even architect things

 by creating a tree of deeply nested notes/categories and displaying them in various ways